isomerpages/mlaw-corp/_intl-civil-cooperation/Obtaining Evidence Overseas for Singapore Courts Proceedings.md

 ---
 <p>Witnesses physically located in foreign jurisdictions may give evidence
-in Singapore court proceedings through both non-remote and remote means &nbsp;(i.e. through live video link or live television link).
+in Singapore court proceedings through both non-remote and remote means (i.e. through live video link or live television link).
 Such evidence-taking must comply with the requirements under Singapore law (including the Evidence Act 1893 and the applicable Rules of Court) and any applicable practice directions issued by the Singapore courts.</p>